Ron Hines DVM PhD

 A: These allegations are false.
 We are a science-based organization, and this policy is based on scientific research.
 Veterinarians are pet owners too.
 We love our animals and have the experience and training to make educated decisions about what to feed our own pets.
 Veterinarians choose and recommend diets based on what is best for the animal – e.g., it is medically appropriate and nutritionally balanced to meet that pet’s need.
 Many veterinarians feed commercial diets, and veterinarians are free to make their own choices when it comes to feeding their pets.”

-I assure you that no one at the AVMA really believes that.
-A little video will help you understand why.
-You can view it here .
+I assure you that no one at the AVMA really believes any of that.
+How about an all-expenses-paid trip to Switzerland? : View that here

 Which Of These Groups Is Right?

-As A Veterinarian, What Do You Think I Should Do?
+Your A Veterinarian Too, What Do You Think I Should Do?

-My preference is for you to lightly cook at least the outer surface of the meat ingredients in your pet’s diet.
-But if you are set on going raw, I am not overly concerned about the possibility of exposing a basically healthy pet to salmonella. (you and your pet’s chances of salmonella exposure are considerably greater if you purchase a commercially prepared raw pet food rather than making it hygienically from scratch from human-grade ingredients you yourself eat [rpt ref]).
+My preference is that you lightly cook or at least sear the outer surfaces of the slab meat ingredients you purchase from the meat department at your local supermarket for your dog or cat.
+Slab meats and whole dressed poultry are generally much safer than ground or chopped meat products when it comes to possible contamination.
+Non-meat ingredients need to be thoroughly washed.
+But if you have your heart set on feeding raw, I am not overly concerned about the possibility of exposing a healthy pet to salmonella.
+Remember that your pet’s chances of salmonella exposure are considerably greater if you purchase a commercially prepared raw pet food instead of hygienically making it from scratch starting with the human-grade market ingredients that you yourself eat .

-If I Decide To Anyway, What Is The Best Age To Introduce My Dog Or Cat To A Raw Diet?
+If I Decide Not To Take Your Advice, What Is The Best Age To Introduce My Dog & Cat To A Raw Diet?

 The earlier the better.
 Taste preferences and chewing ability develop early; so does the inclination to tear and rip at food held in the paws rather than gulp it down.
 This is not just about establishing feeding patterns.
-The jaw, facial bone dimensions and facial musculature actually strengthen and change in response to chewing tough raw meat early in life. (ref)
+The jaw, facial bone dimensions and facial musculature actually strengthen and change in response to chewing tough raw meat early in life. ( read here)

-Should I Buy A Raw Meat Diet That’s Already Prepared? – Does Anyone Regulate or Supervise What Is In Them?
+Should I Buy A Raw Meat Diet That’s Already Prepared? – Does Anyone Regulate or Supervise What Goes Into Them?